Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure a Health Check on the instance and set a Low Healthy Threshold value.
 - [x] Install and configure the Cloud Logging Agent and view the logs from Cloud Logging.

+To diagnose the problem with the application that users are reporting errors with, you should:

+**Install and configure the Cloud Logging Agent and view the logs from Cloud Logging.**

+Here’s why this option is correct:

+1. **Logging Configuration**: When an application writes logs to disk on a Compute Engine instance, the Cloud Logging Agent is typically used to stream these logs to Cloud Logging (formerly Stackdriver Logging).

+2. **Centralized Log Management**: Cloud Logging provides a centralized platform to collect, view, and analyze logs from various sources, including Compute Engine instances.
+By installing the Cloud Logging Agent, you ensure that logs are captured and available for troubleshooting and analysis.

+3. **Real-Time Monitoring**: Once the Cloud Logging Agent is configured and running on your Compute Engine instance, logs are streamed in real-time to Cloud Logging.
+This allows you to quickly access the most recent logs generated by your application.

+**Why other options are incorrect:**

+- **Navigate to Cloud Logging and view the application logs:**
+  - This option assumes the logs are already being streamed to Cloud Logging.
+If the Cloud Logging Agent is not installed and configured, the logs written to disk on the instance won't be available in Cloud Logging.
+You would not see the current application logs without the agent.

+- **Connect to the instance's serial console and read the application logs:**
+  - This method is generally used for troubleshooting low-level system issues or when direct SSH access is not available.
+It's not the standard approach for viewing application logs, especially in a cloud environment where centralized logging tools like Cloud Logging are available.

+- **Configure a Health Check on the instance and set a Low Healthy Threshold value:**
+  - Health Checks are used to monitor the health and availability of instances based on network traffic.
+They are not related to application-specific logging or troubleshooting application errors.

+### Conclusion:

+Installing and configuring the Cloud Logging Agent on your Compute Engine instance ensures that application logs written to disk are captured and streamed to Cloud Logging.
+This approach allows you to efficiently diagnose and troubleshoot application errors reported by users by providing access to centralized logs in near real-time.

 **[⬆ Back to Top](#table-of-contents)**

 ### An application generates daily reports in a Compute Engine Virtual Machine (VM).
 The VM is in the project corp-iot-insights.
 Your team operates only in the project corp-aggregate-reports and needs a copy of the daily exports in the bucket corp-aggregate-reports-storage.
 You want to configure access so that the daily reports from the VM are available in the bucket corp-aggregate-reports-storage and use as few steps as possible while following Google-recommended practices.
 What should you do?